W5ALC/Net-control/README.md

 # Net-control
-Program for Amateur Radio operators to create a net script.
+Programs for Amateur Radio operators to create a net script. written in Python and C++ depending on your preference.